Training Provably Robust Models by Polyhedral Envelope Regularization: Algorithms

-The pseudo code for finding optimal $\epsilon$ is demonstrated as Algorithm~\ref{alg:app_search} below. $\mathcal{M}$, $\x$, $\epsilon_{\Delta}$, $\underline{\epsilon}$, $\bar{\epsilon}$ represent the classification model, the input point, precision requirement, predefined estimate of lower bound and upper bound respectively.
-Typically, $\underline{\epsilon}$ is set $0$ and $\bar{\epsilon}$ is set a large value to which degree the image perturbation is perceptible. $f$ is a function mapping a model, an input point and a value of $\epsilon$ to a certified bound. $f$ is a generalization form of algorithm Fast-Lin, CROWN, PEC etc.
+The pseudo code for finding the optimal $\epsilon$ is provided as Algorithm~\ref{alg:app_search} below. $\mathcal{M}$, $\x$, $\epsilon_{\Delta}$, $\underline{\epsilon}$, $\bar{\epsilon}$ represent the classification model, the input point, the precision requirement, the predefined estimate of the lower bound and of the upper bound, respectively.
+Typically, $\underline{\epsilon}$ is set to $0$ and $\bar{\epsilon}$ is set to a large value corresponding to a perceptible the image perturbation. $f$ is a function mapping a model, an input point and a value of $\epsilon$ to a certified bound. $f$ is a generalized form of the Fast-Lin, CROWN and PEC algorithms.

-During the search for optimal $\epsilon$, the lower bound is updated by current certified bound, while the upper bound is updated only when current certified bound is smaller than the choice of $\epsilon$.
-In Fast-Lin and CROWN, we update either lower or upper bound in one iteration since the certified bound is either $0$ or current choice of $\epsilon$.
-However, it is possible for PEC to update both lower and upper bound in one iteration, which leads to a faster convergence of $\epsilon$.
+During the search for the optimal $\epsilon$, the lower bound is updated by the current certified bound, while the upper bound is updated when the current certified bound is smaller than the choice of $\epsilon$.
+In Fast-Lin and CROWN, we update either the lower or the upper bound in one iteration since the certified bound is either $0$ or the current choice of $\epsilon$.
+However, it is possible for PEC to update both the lower and the upper bounds in one iteration, and this leads to a faster convergence of $\epsilon$.